Q. How do members connect to the AEIN online service?

 A. Yes; users must have EGA, VGA or TGA graphics.
 Any processor will work.
 A mouse or joystick is optional.

 Q. Is the AEIN easy to use with or without a mouse?

 A. Yes.
 There are multiple ways to accomplish most functions.
-Whether you are logging in, scrolling through pages, viewing an image, or visiting "Related Pages" (the AEIN's equivalent of links), there are easy ways to do this with or without a mouse installed.
+Whether you are logging in, scrolling through pages, viewing an image or visiting "related pages", it's easy to accomplish these tasks with or without a mouse.

 Q. What speed Internet connection can I use to access the AEIN?

-A. Just about any connection will work, including dial-up, DSL, LAN, and cable.
-We recommend a minimum connection speed of 9.6kbps, but this is not a requirement.
+A. Just about any connection will work, including dial-up, DSL, LAN and cable.
+A minimum connection speed of 9.6kbps is recommended, but this is not a requirement.
 The AEIN page LOW-SPEED has tips for using the service on very slow connections and pre-1996 modems.

 Q. Is it possible to use the AEIN without a hard drive?

-A. Yes; you should be able to run the DeskMate and DOS versions entirely from a floppy or Zip disk.
+A. Yes; you can run it from a floppy or Zip disk.
 The program takes longer to open and close, but it will remain just as fast otherwise.
-You can use the AEIN Access Software for Windows on such a disk, but will still need to have Windows installed on the hard disk drive.